kyma-project/website/content/blog-posts/2022-10-20-release-notes-2.8/index.md

 From this release, Application Gateway in Kyma supports redirects for the HTTP requests in which the URL host remains unchanged.

+With this functionality, the HTTP client has the option to resolve redirects within the scope of the same API.
-The functionality makes the HTTP clients that originally called Application Gateway follow redirects through the Gateway, passing authorization, custom headers, URL parameters, and the body without an issue.
+If so configured, the HTTP client that originally called Application Gateway follows redirects through the Gateway, passing authorization, custom headers, URL parameters, and the body.

 For more details, see [Application Gateway details](https://kyma-project.io/docs/kyma/2.8/05-technical-reference/ac-01-application-gateway-details/).